 The generative model was a "Poisson process".
-Of particular importance is noting that there is variability in the generative process itself.
+Of particular importance is that there is variability in the generative process itself.

-2) Inference/estimation modeling--Understand how to best guess causes of data: I -> S'
+2) Inference/estimation modeling--Understand how to make the best guess of causes of data: I -> S'

 e.g. I is a measurement of the number of photons, and S' is the guess of the switch value.
-In general, the observer introduces additional variability when making an inference.
+The best guess is limited by the variability inherent to the generative process.
+We'll call the best guesser an "ideal observer" for the task.